 It’s no surprise that wedding venues top the list of the first vendor most couples book.
-Wedding venues can sometimes be booked out for dates 12 or even 24 months out, so it’s important to get in quick once you’ve found your dream venue.
+Wedding venues can sometimes be booked out for dates 18 or even 24 months out, so it’s important to get in quick once you’ve found your dream venue.

 Technically, a marriage celebrant or religious officiant is the only supplier you need for your wedding.
 After all, they’re the ones that officially marry you!

-Think about what sort of ceremony you’d like to have and what type of celebrant will fit into that.
-Are you going to have a quick ceremony to focus on your reception?
+Think about what sort of ceremony you’d like to have and what type of celebrant will fit into this.
+Are you going to have a shorter ceremony to focus on your reception?
 Or you would prefer to exchange vows in a completely tailored and personalised celebration?

 It’s time to pick THAT dress!
 We all want to look like a princess (or prince) on our big day and choosing the perfect wedding dress is a big part of that.

-In fact, 25% of brides say that if they found the perfect wedding dress they’d buy it, regardless of whether it fits in their budget or not!
+In fact, 23% of brides say that if they found the perfect wedding dress they’d buy it, regardless of whether it fits in their budget or not!